 Manufactured in Cornwall, the new Evo ground source heat pump series builds upon Kensa’s eighteen years of experience designing heat pumps specifically for British properties.

-Delivering a 15% gain in efficiency in order to minimise running costs and maximise income via the Government’s Renewable Heat Incentive, the Kensa Evo is available to pre-order from January 2017 for delivery from Spring in 7kW, 9kW and 13kW single phase models.
+Delivering a 15% gain in efficiency in order to minimise running costs and maximise income via the Government’s Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding), the Kensa Evo is available to pre-order from January 2017 for delivery from Spring in 7kW, 9kW and 13kW single phase models.

 The ERP A++ rated Evo delivers heating and hot water efficiencies of SCOPs to 4.2 at 35°C along with significantly reduced noise outputs, packaged in a contemporary contoured gunmetal and gloss-white finish, punctuated by a custom built control panel unique to the Kensa series.